hamzalaya/booking-api/README.md

 The api use optimised queries, to check overlapping bookings/blocks, I did a test in h2 base with over 1 Millions bookings and 5K blocks, and the execution time of the overlap query is 1ms

+### Error handling

+The api handle exceptions, and return the error message with needed information: it can be a good base to handle all errors with appropriate codes and internationalized messages

 ### Tests

 The api is tested using only integration tests for booking that handle the most used use cases.